 Unlike adults with this disorder, children and adolescents usually do not realize that their anxiety is more intense than the situation warrants.
 Children and adolescents with GAD often require frequent reassurance from the adults in their lives.
 Anxiety symptoms are present for at least six months about a number of events or activities.

-The following are the most common symptoms of GAD in children and adolescents.
-However, each child may experience symptoms differently.
+The following are the most common symptoms of generalized anxiety disorder in children and teens; however, each child may experience symptoms differently.

 - Worrying about things before they happen